jtsternberg/Code-Snippets-CPT/README.md

 ## Change Log

+### 1.0.4
+* BUG FIX: Remove 'html_entity_decode' around snippet output, as it will cause the page display to break under certain circumstances.

 ### 1.0.3
 * Replace shortcode button's usage of ids with slugs because ids can change during a migration.
 * Added filter, 'dsgnwrks_snippet_display'.